tsinis/flutter_clock/analog_clock/README.md

 ```
 Problem should be gone now.
 #### Poor Performance
 Animations are made to run in up to **25 FPS**, but some Android devices, sadly, cannot run animation smoothly at this moment (January 2020).
 There is few open [Issues](https://github.com/2d-inc/Flare-Flutter/issues) in flare_flutter repository related to this.
-Rive team is working on it, we may also receive Android runtime in this year (at least this is planned to do in their [Roadmap](https://portal.productboard.com/rive/1-roadmap/c/56-android-runtime)), so according to date you reading this, problem may, or may not occur.
+Rive team is working on it with Skia team, so according to date you reading this, problem may, or may not occur.
 If FPS not satisfies you, please try [my fork of flare_flutter](https://github.com/tsinis/flare-flutter) 2.0.1, with anti-aliasing turned off instead of official flare_flutter package — inside of [pubspec.yaml](./pubspec.yaml) file (in this root folder), replace line:
 ```markdown
   flare_flutter: ^2.0.1
 ```